Anton Piller order: Overview

 In England, it has been reported that approximately 500 Anton Piller orders were granted per year between 1975 and 1980.
 During the 1990s, this rate had dropped tenfold.
 Although the name persists in normal usage, the common law application of this order has been largely superseded by a statutory search order under the Civil Procedure Act 1997.
 A search order under this act "does not affect any right of a person to refuse to do anything on the ground that to do so might tend to expose him or his spouse to proceedings for an offence or for the recovery of a penalty".

 Hugh Laddie is generally credited with the "invention" of the Anton Piller order.
 An obituary in The Daily Telegraph stated that he later described the Anton Piller order "as a Frankenstein's monster that went far beyond his original design brief".

 In some jurisdictions (for example, Hong Kong and South Africa) where there is no statutory search order, the Anton Piller order is still often used.
 In South Africa, for example, in Mathias International Ltd v Baillache, the applicants instituted motion proceedings in which they claimed (i) an Anton Piller order and (ii) interdictory relief directed at prohibiting unlawful competition by the first and second respondents using the applicants' "confidential information".

-In Lock International plc v Beswick, Anton Piller orders were mentioned as "inherently oppressive".
+In Lock International plc v Beswick, Anton Piller orders were described as "intrusive".